 A series of tasks or activities are set for a half term or term and students are asked to select activities of their choice from the menu.
 The menus will cater for a range of abilities and preferred learning styles.
 Strict deadlines will be issued but there is an element of choice for the student in the style or type of task.

-This style of independent study prepares older students for Higher Education.
+This style of homework prepares students for Higher Education.
 It is particularly important for GCSE and A Level learner to ‘read around’ their topics and themes although it can be set for any year group.